jxz12/EcoBuilder/README.md

 DO THIS NOW:
 claim moneys
-(CV) graphviz, finish chess thing, ecobuilder lol
+(CV) ecobuilder lol

 LEVELS:
 fix superfocus small nodes
-fix the 2 visualisations (finalize trophic and do procrustes for SGD layouts)
+fix the 2 visualisations (finalize trophic and do procrustes for SGD layouts) make SGD a coroutine for webgl

 research TUTORIAL!!! (give option to skip tutorial by performing some action) do high scores for heavy 3 some final bosses

 # TESTS
-add nodes and links and make sure adjacency is correct (check for nulls and not nulls in nodes and links, and in graveyard) (also check constraint calculations) also make sure undoing and redoing keeps this correct (check adjacency before and after) to test layout, add nodes and links and make sure stress is lower than a certain amount double check the constraints for certain combinations too automated random graphs to test for no NaN make sure web_gl is same as not web_gl (conditional compiles)
+to test layout, add specific nodes and links and make sure stress is lower than a certain amount but also automated random graphs to test for no NaN double check the constraints for certain combinations too

+make sure web_gl is same as not web_gl (conditional compiles)

 use reflection to smell the smellylisteners